kinsey40/minesweeper/README.md

 If not using a linux machine, see [here](http://www.tkdocs.com/tutorial/install.html) for the installation process.

+To install numpy use:

+> pip install numpy==1.13.3

 ## Cloning and Set-up

-In order to clone the repo run one of the following:
-> git clone git&#8203;@github.com:kinsey40/minesweeper.git

-> git clone ht&#8203;tp://github.com/kinsey40/minesweeper.git

-Within the repository is a setup.sh file.
-Running this file will create a python virtual environment, from which the user can run the application.
-*NOTE: This will install tkinter locallly onto your machine.*

-Alternatively, the user can create their own virtual environment, manually installing numpy and tkinter.
-The application can be run by running the main.py script.
+The application can be executed by running the main.py script.
 Hence, run the following in the command terminal (Assuming the python path defaults to python3):

 > cd minesweeper